 ACT 2015 Publications

-The ACT 2015 consortium is conducting research on the key elements of the 2015 climate agreement that will answer the following questions:
+ACT 2015 has released research on key elements of the 2015 climate agreement:

 - How can equity and fairness be implemented across the agreement?